"I've had enough. I really need a change!"

 I tossed around lots of ideas until it hit me.
 Why not write about one of my favorite places in the world, my home town these past 20+ years, Tel Aviv.

-I really love life in Tel Aviv and its Mediterranean ambiance.
+I really love life in Tel Aviv and its Mediterranean ambience.
 I've learned so much about this place and have taken so many visiting friends and business colleagues around town.
 I can provide people with the best insider scoop on what is really worth seeing and doing here, 24 hours a day.

 And what can be more fun!?!